 - Civil Investigative Demands

 A Preservation Request asks RingCentral to preserve customer account data in connection with an official criminal or administrative investigation or proceeding.
-Preservation Requests must include all of the information outlined in Section V (Information to Include in Data Requests) below.
+Preservation Requests must include all of the information outlined in Section V below.

-In response to a Preservation Request, RingCentral will generally agree to preserve a one-time snapshot of the then-existing account data that the Preservation Request specifies for ninety (90) days, pending service of formal legal process and provided the requestor agrees to the fees schedule set forth herein.
+In response to a Preservation Request, RingCentral will generally agree to preserve for ninety (90) days a one-time snapshot of the then-existing account data specified in the Preservation Request, pending service of formal legal process and provided the requestor agrees to the fee schedule set forth herein.

-Emergency requests for customer Data will not be considered unless they are made using the Emergency Data Request Form (see attached) or are made in connection with a Court Order.
-Emergency Requests (if made without a Court Order) are only appropriate in cases involving the risk of serious bodily harm or death, and (absent a Court Order) RingCentral responds to such Requests only when RingCentral believes that such harm may be imminent if we do not respond.
+Emergency requests for customer data will not be considered unless they are made using the Emergency Data Request Form or are accompanied by a valid court order.
+Emergency Requests (if not accompanied by a valid court order) are only appropriate in cases involving the risk of serious bodily harm or death.
+Absent a court order RingCentral responds to such requests only when RingCentral believes that such harm may be imminent.

-As a courtesy to law enforcement, RingCentral accepts service of subpoenas, warrants, court orders, and governmental civil investigative demands or related legal process which do not require the oral testimony or personal appearance of a RingCentral representative, via email at email@example.com, with a copy by any means authorized under the Federal Rules of Civil Procedure or California State Law on RingCentral’s registered agent for service of process: InCorp Services, Inc., 5716 Corsa Ave., Suite 110, Westlake Village, CA 91362-7354.
-Acceptance of service of process by email is strictly voluntary and may change at any time and without notice.
+RingCentral will accept service of subpoenas, warrants, court orders, and governmental civil investigative demands or related legal process not requiring the oral testimony or personal appearance of a RingCentral representative, exclusively at the email address firstname.lastname@example.org, with a copy by any means authorized under the Federal Rules of Civil Procedure or California State Law on RingCentral’s registered agent for service of process.
+Such acceptance of service of process is strictly voluntary and may change at any time and without notice.

-RingCentral does not consent to service by fax or email for subpoenas, warrants, court orders, and civil investigative demands or related legal process seeking oral testimony or the personal appearance of a RingCentral representative.
-RingCentral requests personal service on RingCentral’s registered agent for service of process of legal process seeking oral testimony or the personal appearance of a RingCentral representative.
+RingCentral does not accept service by fax or email for subpoenas, warrants, court orders, and civil investigative demands or related legal process seeking oral testimony or the personal appearance of a RingCentral representative.
+RingCentral requires personal service on RingCentral’s registered agent for service of process of legal process for these types of requests.

-All service of process in civil matters should be localized through the California state or federal courts, as applicable, and conform to the laws of the State of California.
+All service of process in civil matters shall be localized through the California state or federal courts, as applicable, and shall conform to the laws of the State of California.